 - Unmold the tart shells from their pans and pour the filling in.

-- Keep your finished tarts into the fridge until you are ready to eat them.
-The filling will not set up but the small shells will stay firm as long as they are kept cold.
+- Keep your finished tarts in the fridge until you are ready to eat them.
+The filling will not be set up but the small shells will stay firm as long as they are kept cold.

 - Garnish with a little extra lime zest.